ollejacobsen/CoreBrowser/README.md

 [![Build Status](https://travis-ci.org/ollejacobsen/CoreBrowser.svg?branch=master)](https://travis-ci.org/ollejacobsen/CoreBrowser)

 A simple web file system browser build with .NET Core and MVC6.
 Replacement for the standard web "directory browsing".
-Runs on Windows and Linux.
-Should hopefully run on OSX as well but this is not tested yet.
+Runs on Windows, Linux and OSX.

 You can see a demo at [http://corebrowser20161026075844.azurewebsites.net/](http://corebrowser20161026075844.azurewebsites.net/)